-BREAKFAST: Breakfast will be served every day from 7:20-7:50 am.
-Only students eating breakfast will be allowed to enter before 7:40.
+BREAKFAST: Breakfast will be offered daily, free, to every day from 7:20 -7:40 am.
+Only students eating breakfast will be allowed to enter the MPR upon arrival to school.

 BUS RIDERS: District bus transportation is available for students living in certain designated areas.
 Free or reduced bus passes are available for qualifying households.
 Please contact the District Office of Transportation for more information @ 909-628-1202, ext.
 1525.